Amougou Aristide Agbor

 I loved to travel to the most unique and unexpected of places.
 For example I visited Portsoy In Scotland and Lulea in Sweden.
 These places are not always renowned internationally but they are beautiful and inspiring, I love them.

 I also love to read biographies, autobiographies and books on personal development and perspectives on the future.

 If you could give one piece of advice to a postgraduate student, what would it be?

 I would recommend really getting into the life of the University.
-Here are a few ways to do it; apply to be a student Ambassador (I was one and it is fulfilling), lobby for votes to be a student representative for your course, propose projects such as short movies to the Student Union or marketing team etc.
+Here are a few ways to do it; apply to be a Student Ambassador (I was one and it is fulfilling - take a look at my blog about my Student Ambassador experience), lobby for votes to be a student representative for your course, propose projects such as short movies to the Student Union or marketing team etc.